 Aki of Sailor Nothing has shades of this.
 Even before her Break the Haughty chapter, she is (secretly) friends with Himei, the class loser.
 She later considers her "breaking" to be the best thing that ever happened to her, as it freed her from the shallow pursuit of popularity.

 Worm sounds a lot like this trope though it never plays it outright.
 Tattletale is explicitly beautiful and has manipulation as a superpower.
 However despite her very bitchy tendencies towards the world at large she lacks any crowd to be in with and is a loyal friend to Taylor from their first meeting.
-What little is known of her backstory would suggest that she probably used to be either this played straight, or just a plain Alpha Bitch before something unpleasant triggered her superpower and drove her to flee her wealthy home.
+What little is known of her backstory would suggest that she probably used to be this played straight, given her honest concern about her brother and beating herself up for not seeing the signs of his impending suicide.
+She certainly became this, given how she ran away when her father attempting to use her power for incredibly selfish ends.

 Lo from Stoked technically should be the Alpha Bitch, given her "pedigree".
 She's a spoiled, gorgeous, manipulative, rich girl with a spray-on tan...however, she's also friendly and loyal, downright sweet even, and loves her friends.